 - attend at examinations for discovery and mediations

 Our students make important contributions and we welcome their energy and enthusiasm.

 At Will Davidson LLP, we hire two articling students each year.
 One student will work exclusively in the Toronto office and one student will work exclusively in the Oakville office.
 We do not offer a rotation between the Toronto and Oakville offices.
-If a candidate has a preference between the Toronto and Oakville positions, the candidate should submit an application to the appropriate office (please see the date and instructions for applying to each office below).
+If a candidate has a preference between the Toronto and Oakville positions, the candidate should indicate their preferred office on their application.

 We typically interview 35 to 40 candidates for the two positions during the prescribed interview weeks.